adambard/learnxinyminutes-docs/javascript.html.markdown

     // in a web browser is always 'window'.
 The global object may have a
     // different name in non-browser environments such as Node.js. window.permanent = 10
-    // Or, as previously mentioned, if you leave the var keyword off, a
-    // global variable will be created when you assign it a value.
-However,
-    // this behavior is frowned upon, and in fact is disallowed in "strict
-    // mode".
-    permanent2 = 15
 })()
 temporary // raises ReferenceError permanent // = 10
-permanent2 // = 15 <-- the accidental global variable

 // One of JavaScript's most powerful features is closures.
 If a function is
 // defined inside another function, the inner function has access to all the